-Apple did it with iPad and now Samsung has done it with Galaxy Tab.
+Apple did it with iPad, and now Samsung has done it with the Galaxy Tab.
 It’s a 7-inch tablet believed to be the knockout punch for iPad.
-But let’s just delve into only the offerings of this great new innovative concept introduced by Apple and now being carried forward by Samsung
+But let’s delve into only the offerings of this great new innovative concept introduced by Apple and now being carried forward by Samsung

-Samsung Galaxy Tab is powered by a 1 GHz ARM Cortex A8 processor which is more powerful than a Snapdragon of similar type.
-This is an absolute necessity considering the dimensions of this device.
+Samsung Galaxy Tab is powered by a 1 GHz ARM Cortex A8 processor which is more potent than a Snapdragon of similar type.
+It is an absolute necessity considering the dimensions of this device.
 Although this is a smartphone it has to have better processors for the same amount of throughput because of the size.
-The high end Graphics rendering is taken care of by Power VR SGX 540 chip.
+The high-end graphics rendering is taken care of by Power VR SGX 540 chip.
 It is supported by 512MB of RAM with 16GB of internal storage expandable till 32GB.

-Samsung Galaxy Tab running Android 2.2, the default browser is probably the most full-featured mobile browser today.
+Samsung Galaxy Tab is running Android 2.2; the default browser is probably the most full-featured mobile browser today.
 Along with now standard features such as a bookmarks manager and multiple tab/window support, the browser also supports Adobe Flash 10.1.
-While it sounds good on paper, in the end that proves to be the browser’s undoing on some levels.
-The browser gets a substantial performance hit when a Flash heavy site is loaded and it gets really sluggish with touch navigation getting leggy and unresponsive.
-While the presence of Flash support is great, it really doesn’t amount to much when the performance and usability take a backseat.
+While it sounds good on paper, in the end, that proves to be the browser’s undoing on some levels.
+The browser gets a substantial performance hit when a Flash-heavy site is loaded.
+It gets sluggish with touch navigation getting leggy and unresponsive.
+While the presence of Flash support is excellent, it doesn’t amount to much when the performance and usability take a backseat.

-It uses Samsung Touchwiz and has side scrolling pages similar to iPad.
-The notification bar has controls to Power Switch, Wi-Fi, Bluetooth and GPS etc.
+It uses Samsung TouchWiz and has side-scrolling pages similar to the iPad.
+The notification bar has controls to Power Switch, Wi-Fi, Bluetooth, and GPS, etc.

-It’s also fun playing games on the Galaxy Tab and it offers very good graphical performance.
-We ran the Neocore video benchmark on the Tab and it gave a score of 54fps.
-In comparison, the Samsung Galaxy S smartphone outputted 57fps and the OlivePad tablet gave a score of 37fps.
+It’s also fun playing games on the Galaxy Tab, and it offers outstanding graphical performance.
+We ran the Neocore video benchmark on the Tab, and it gave a score of 54fps.
+In comparison, the Samsung Galaxy S smartphone outputted 57fps and the OlivePad tablet gave a rating of 37fps.
 The Galaxy Tab is good enough to run some of the more graphically intensive games and applications on the Android Market.

-There are 2 cameras, 3.2MP autofocus with lash and front facing 1.3MP camera which is suitable for video chat.
+There are two cameras, 3.2MP autofocus with flash and front-facing 1.3MP camera which is suitable for video chat.

-It is available in almost every European country, American subcontinent and many Asian and African countries as well.
+It is available in almost every European country, American subcontinent, and many Asian and African countries as well.
 It is available with Telecom service providers of respective countries with data plans and calling services.
-Samsung is planning to launch the 4G version of Galaxy Tab soon for USA and 10.1 inches display size version is also going to available soon to compete with Apple iPad face to face.
+Samsung is planning to launch the 4G version of Galaxy Tab soon for the USA, and 10.1 inches display size version is also going to available soon to compete with Apple iPad face to face.